-It is the objective of Willow Lodge Nursing Home to provide care to all residents to a standard of excellence which embraces the fundamental principles of good care practice, and that this may be evidenced and evaluated through the practice, conduct and control of quality care in the home.
-It is a fundamental ethos that those residents who live in the home should be able to do so in accordance with Willow Lodge Nursing Home statement of values.
+It is the objective of Lloyd Park Nursing Home to provide care to all residents to a standard of excellence which embraces the fundamental principles of good care practice, and that this may be evidenced and evaluated through the practice, conduct and control of quality care in the home.
+It is a fundamental ethos that those residents who live in the home should be able to do so in accordance with Lloyd Park statement of values.

-- To stimulate and maintain physical and mental activity as well as social wellbeing. - To provide residents with the right to personal independence and personal choice. - To provide an excellent standard and choice of food with a daily menu offering a variety of foods, which will take into consideration dietary needs and promote healthy eating. - To set realistic and attainable goals and encourage resident's participation in decision making to reach those individual goals. - Understand each resident.
-Develop warm, close relationships as one human being to another.
+- To stimulate and maintain physical and mental activity as well as social wellbeing. - To provide residents with the right to personal independence and personal choice. - To provide an excellent standard and choice of food with a daily menu offering a variety of foods, which will take into consideration dietary needs and promote healthy eating. - To set realistic and attainable goals and encourage resident's participation in decision making to reach those individual goals. - Understand what reality is for people with dementia.
+Look past the disability and see the person, develop warm, close relationships as one human being to another.
 Helping the person to hold onto and express their individual and cultural identity.
 Helping the person to make most of their strengths and abilities.
-Helping the person to be as independent as possible.
+Helping the person to be as independent as possible through compensating for their difficulties their dementia has caused.
 Help the person to feel included and stay part of their social world.
-Help the person feel safe and secure, to feel respected, valued and wanted. - Well-being in dementia For a person with dementia to be in a "state of well-being", they need or have: - A sense of identity and personal worth - A sense of control - A sense of hope and security - A sense of social confidence - The losses associated with dementia, make people very vulnerable to loss of wellbeing, and people with dementia need help from those around them to maintain their well-being.
+Help the person feel safe and secure, to feel respected, valued and wanted. - Well-being in dementia For a person with dementia to be in a "state of well-being", they need or have: - o A sense of identity and personal worth - A sense of control - A sense of hope and security - A sense of social confidence - The losses associated with dementia, make people very vulnerable to loss of wellbeing, and people with dementia need help from those around them to maintain their well-being.

-It is the objective of the home that all residents shall live in a clean, safe and homely environment and be treated with respect and sensitivity to their individual needs, abilities and sexuality.
+It is the objective of the home that all residents shall live in a clean, safe and homely environment and be treated with respect and sensitivity to their individual needs and abilities.
 Staff will be responsive to the individual residents and will provide the appropriate degree of care to assure the highest possible quality of life within the home.